 Regardless of how they do it, running a scenario like this is going to require a lot of figuring things out and finagling the rules to do what you want them to do if you’re playing a d20 game.

 Reason 3.
 The Wheels of War are Slow… Very Slow…

 So let’s assume you’ve got a table of five players.
-They’re all very sharp it takes an average of five minutes for each of them to decide their actions, declare their actions, and resolve their actions.
+They’re all very sharp it takes an average of three minutes for each of them to decide their actions, declare their actions, and resolve their actions.
 This, in itself, is of course a magical scenario that is not likely to ever happen, but that only makes this point worse.

 Let’s also assume that you’re some sort of prodigy game master and you only take three minutes per monster.
 So… now you’re controlling anywhere from 15 to 100 monsters.
 If it’s 15, that means that it’s taking you something close to 45 minutes a turn.
 If it’s 100 or more, then gods help you.
 So the natural solution you come up with is to say “Well, I’ll just divide the monsters into groups.”
 That makes a lot of sense, but it also ends up being very weird when entire platoons are coming out of fireballs unscathed.
 You can find a way to justify it, of course (See Reason 1), but it can create some dissonance.
 Beyond that, even grouping enemies can be wonky as you still usually move every piece on the board.
 Assuming you’ve managed to use a board.

 That isn’t even counting the fact that when complicated situations come up, players like to spend a long time discussing their options.
 This is reasonable to an extent, as their characters are likely to be much more prepared for any given adventure situation than the player is.
 However, the more complicated a situation is, the more likely you are to find yourself waiting while the players figure out who should go where.
 Sometimes this happens multiple times in an encounter and sometimes it takes an hour.